kamranayub/kamranayub.github.io/input/posts/2017-07-07-conditional-dependency-injection.md

-Title: Refactoring Conditional Injection
+Title: Refactoring Conditional Dependency Injection
 Published: 2099-01-01
-Lead: How do you choose between multiple implementations when injecting?
+Lead: How do you choose between multiple implementations when injecting dependencies?
+Should you even need to?
+Someone asked me and this is what I proposed.
 Tags:
 - C#
 - .NET